Olympic Diving Trials returns to Indy, adds to stacked sports calendar over next four years

 That calendar includes the NBA All-Star Game in 2021 and the College Football Championship in 2022.

-Now three national diving championships are added to that, with the Trials, the Senior Championship in 2019 and Junior Championship in 2021.
+Now, three national diving championships are added to that, with the trials, the Senior Championship in 2019 and Junior Championship in 2021.

 "The support that this community that this community has and the special relationship and the support they give the diving community and they have over the years makes it a logical choice and why we wanted to bring three events here,” USA Diving’s CEO Lee Johnson said.

-This is the seventh time Indy will host the Trials, the most recent in 2016, where Indiana native Amy Cozad earned her spot on the Olympic team.
+This is the seventh time Indy will host the trials.
+The most recent was in 2016, where Indiana native Amy Cozad earned her spot on the Olympic team.

 “Indiana is the number one state for diving and has been for a long time,” Cozad said, “and because of getting events like this here, it will continue to be."